dustinpfister/blog_posts/_posts/canvas-example-particles-binary.md

 ## 5 - Conclusion

 This canvas example when up and running results in a bunch of particles moving around all over the canvas, when one hits another of a different type it explodes.
-I have to admit that looking at it is very satisfying.
+I have to admit that looking at it is very satisfying, but there is so much more that I could add when it comes to moving forward from here.
+I do come around and put a little more time into an example now and then when I get to it, and there is maybe more that I could do when it comes to the movement of the particles.

+This canvas example might not be the best example of an object pool though, I now have [another example where I made an attempt at a standard object pool library](/2020/07/20/canvas-example-object-pool/) of sorts that I now copy and past over to new examples now and then.
+Where it comes to making or using a canvas library an object pool, particles class, or something to that effect should be a standard feature of such a framework.
+However when it comes to doing everything from the ground up I am free to design such things anyway I like, which can be nice in some ways, but also proves to be time consuming.